Video Lesson

 • Change direction at walk.

-Do at least one circle of each movement going to the left.
-After doing all of the above movements to the left, change direction and repeat them to the right.
 Include a short note about yourself: age, riding experience, why do you ride, problems in your riding, especially those that have been bugging you for some time, your attitude on the horse and anything extra about you and your horse that you feel worth sharing with me.

 Keep a copy of your video for yourself to be able to watch it with my instructions for better understanding.